10 Points from the BCG's Market Report

 - Only 20% of middle and affluent class Bangladeshis use credit cards-the consumer credit market is still underdeveloped

-- Discounts are not exciting for most Bangladeshi consumers, less than 40% Bangladeshi consumers care about discounts
+- Discounts are not exciting for most Bangladeshi consumers, less than 40% of Bangladeshi consumers care about discounts

 - 94% Bangladeshis shop at traditional retail outlets and e-commerce is still in its early days with only 15% of middle and affluent class individuals shopping online